burnflare/libclang-experiments/readme.md

 Reposted from my NUS Hacker [digest entry](http://digest.nushackers.org/2014/11/02/libclang-ast-parsing/)
 #Auto Code Injection with libclang
 ##Motivation
 I've always been fascinated by IDEs.
 Long have I wondered how do they what they do: syntax highlighting, code completion, method refactoring and so much more.
 Recently, I had a bunch of time on my hands and I decided to figure out how an IDE works its magic.
-I chose to play around with XCode because that's my favourite IDE.
+I chose to play around with Xcode because that's my favourite IDE.

 Here's the challenge I presented to myself: given any typical modern iOS project, use the IDE's AST(Abstract Syntax Tree) parsing tools to insert a bunch of code into a predetermined method.
 To keep this simple, we'll add code to an app's `application:didFinishLaunchingWithOptions` since we can almost always guarantee that this method would exist.
 So I would like to turn this: